harness/developer-hub/docs/software-engineering-insights/sei-collections/manage-contributors.md

 ### Manually add contributors

 SEI automatically detects user identities in your [integrations](../sei-integrations/sei-integrations-overview.md).
-If you need to manually add a contributor, follow the step above to [Modify contributors](#modify-contributors-export-and-import), and add a row for each new contributor.
+If you need to manually add a contributor, follow the steps to [Modify contributors](#modify-contributors-export-and-import), and add a row for each new contributor.
 At minimum, you must provide a name and email for the contributor to be valid.